Meet The Team

 As the customer service manager here at MTB Direct, it’s my job to ensure that we not only consistently deliver the outstanding service that we’re known for, but that we’re continuously improving our knowledge and processes to ensure that the service we provide is always on point.

-I'm stoked to be part of the team at Mountain Bikes Direct and look forward to chatting with heaps of my fellow bike nuts online.
+I'm stoked to be part of the team at MTB Direct and look forward to chatting with heaps of my fellow bike nuts online.

 I first threw my leg over a mountain bike in 2012, following my dad into a pairs 25km race.
 Since then, the whole culture had me by the ear and dragged me headlong into the nitty gritty of it all.
 Nowadays I can’t go a single day without researching the latest products, brushing up on past technologies and how the industry has moved on since then.